Picture-Perfect: A Festive New England Fall Road Trip Itinerary

 Eat (more) lobster at Bar Harbor Lobster Co.
 (The outdoor patio is dog-friendly.)

-This one’s just for those who don’t mind heights or are up for another adventure.
 The Precipice Trail was Jon and my favorite trail in Acadia National Park and one we highly recommend while you’re in town.
-You’ll feel like a kid as you climb a mountain using iron rungs and ladders while taking in gorgeous views of Mount Desert Narrows.
-This is the most fun hike in Acadia National Park, but heads up: it’s also the scariest as you’re walking along sections with steep cliffs and no railings.
+You feel like a kid climbing a mountain using iron rungs and ladders while taking in gorgeous views of Mount Desert Narrows.

 Similar to the Beehive Trail, this is a ladder trail and one of the most popular ones in the park.
 Rather than arriving early, we actually recommend you hike Precipice in the early afternoon.